jacob-sasser/manim_project/README.md

     Create benchmarks (will do on/before feb 19) Brandon
-    create template manim files to accept inputs from a json file export to scenes to SVG
+    create template manim files to accept inputs from a json file
+        -GraphTemplate:
+            Define fixed distance between each node in the graph.
+            Adjust graph position to center.
+            Adjust camera position to mimic the graph being moved to center. export to scenes to SVG